VeryBigThings/vbt-image-sequence-component/README.md

     pause?: boolean; // which pauses the animation

     // -- needed for the cube animation --
-    startResetIndex?: number; // the index which sets the initial value of resetIndex
+    resetIndex?: number; // index on which the sequence will restart from beginning
-    holdBehaviourIndex?: number; // if set to 2 for example, will run 2 whole animations after the reset counter finish resetBehaviourIndex?: number; // if set to 3 for example, after the sequence restarts three times at restart index
+    startResetBehaviourIndex?: number; //start value for resetBehaviour counter holdBehaviourIndex?: number; // if set to 2 for example, will run 2 whole animations after the reset counter finish resetBehaviourIndex?: number; // if set to 3 for example, after the sequence restarts three times at restart index
     // and then number equal to the hold-behaviour-index runs full animations